hooliaah/flower-collector/README.md

 # Flower Collector
 https://hooliaah.github.io/flower-collector/ </br>
 A simple game of memory and math built with JavaScript and jQuery.
 Click on the link above to visit the deployed page.
-No installations required.
+No installations required when running locally.
 Follow the game instructions and start guessing.
 Try to get the correct score!

 # Technologies Used
 HTML5</br>